 -

-Wood conditioner (for soft woods like pine)
+Wood conditioner (needed for soft woods like pine)

 -